Saymyname-ops/qrev-find-alpha/README.md

 ### Purpose of Public Code Tracking:
 This publication guarantees complete transparency, absolute reproducibility, and verifiable technical documentation for the computational modeling component of the defense.
 It serves as a secure, **timestamped academic record** to prevent any false positives or conflicts with plagiarism detection algorithms during manuscript submission.

+Consequently, this tool does not aim to achieve a perfect match with real experimental curves, as such an objective would require additional steps including experimental data pre-processing such as baseline correction and signal smoothing, as well as model refinements to account for physical phenomena not included in the present formulation, such as the capacitive double-layer current, ohmic resistance drop, and nucleation overpotential loop characteristic of soluble-insoluble systems.
+These aspects represent promising directions for the future development of this work."

 ## 📜 License & Intellectual Property